architect/arc.codes/src/views/docs/en/guides/extend/plugins.md

 |`callback`|Can be ignored if the method implementation is an `async function`; otherwise, `callback` must be invoked once the plugin's local development `sandbox` service has been shut down|

-## Helper Methods for Plugin Authors
+## Helper methods for plugin authors

 For common Architect Plugin use cases, Architect provides a few helper functions available as parameters injected as arguments into plugin methods to make life easier for plugin authors.